Project status: Closed

 The development of a Charter for Carers is part of the ACT Government's reform of children and family services to ensure we strengthen families and keep children and young people safe and connected.
 You can find out more about the broader reform program by visiting the YourSay page for children and family services reform.

-We are seeking views from kinship and foster carers, plus other interested parties, to ensure the draft Charter for Carers resonates with those it has been developed to support and empower.
+We sought views from kinship and foster carers, plus other interested parties, to ensure the draft Charter for Carers resonates with those it has been developed to support and empower.

-We want to ensure the Charter reflects the voices of people with a lived experience of ACT child protection services, and also hear from organisations that work with carers.
+We wanted to ensure the Charter reflects the voices of people with a lived experience of ACT child protection services, and to hear from organisations that work with carers.

 Survey